SAINT × SIMON "ONIMS"

 Onims: Excited.
 I'm having fun.
 I feel light, I'm looking for fun and trying to grab it while I shoot.

 Saint: Is there something you keep coming back to in your work that you haven't figured out yet?
-Something that pulls at you without ever fully showing you what it is?

 Onims: Something fairy-tale.
 A bit otherworldly.